 are not searched by default.
 If you'd like it to check files that are

 not included by default, you'll need to pass them in on the command

 line, or to add entries for them under

 directories can also be ignored through

 Here is an example that might be used for a Rails project:

 AllCops: Include: - '**/Rakefile' - '**/config.ru' Exclude: - 'db/**/*' - 'config/**/*' - 'script/**/*' - !ruby/regexp /old_and_unused\.rb$/ # other configuration # ...

-Files and directories are specified relative to the
+files and directories are specified relative to the directory where the

 Note: Patterns that are just a file name, e.g.